 - Face paint can contain lead and other toxic substances.

-- Candles and flammable decorations increase the risk of fires.
+- Candles and flammable decorations increase the risk of fires on Halloween.

 Say "Boo" to Dangerous Costumes